Key Points

 Calm an overstimulated puppy

 Leave the puppy in timeout until they have calmed down fully.
 Sometimes your puppy may take a nap.
-If they do, leave them until they wake up.
+If they do, leave them alone until they wake up.

 Use positive reinforcement to stop unwanted behavior